bloominstituteoftechnology/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+    We would need to call add_friendship() 500 times.
+In our code, we call add_friendship in a for loop with a range of num_users*avg_friendships // 2 which, when you substitute the values, equals 500.
+    An alternate reasoning is because if we want our 100 users to have 10 friends each, we only need to call add_friendship() once for two friends because friendship is mutual (hopefully).

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+    math math

 ## 4. Stretch Goal